 11.Slice Up The Course To 3 Parts

 Divide the ride into three equal distances.
-For example, if you plan for a 90-mile race divide into 3 parts of 30 miles.
-The first part should feel easy and your goal must be to feel the road and warm up your muscles.
-During the second part you will feel your muscles really working hard and in the last part, you are ready to go for the final sprint and exhaust your body to a maximum.
+For example, if you plan for a 90-mile race divide into three parts of 30 miles.
+The first part should feel natural, and your goal must be to grip the road and warm up your muscles.
+During the second part, you will feel your muscles working hard, and in the last section, you are ready to go for the final sprint and exhaust your body to a maximum.

 12.Use The Science Of Aerodynamics

-Another entry from our list of 15 long distance bike riding tips is the aerodynamics.
 Aerodynamics in cycling is something that the professionals improve and use all the time.
-For the casual rider it’s not a big deal but why not use the techniques on your long distance bike ride.
+For the casual rider it’s not a big deal but why not use the techniques on your long-distance bike ride.

-You should always aim to stay in the perfect aerodynamic shape and it is even more relevant on your fast downhills.
+You should always aim to stay in the perfect aerodynamic shape, and it is even more relevant to your fast downhills.
 Try to ride on your drops, tuck in your elbows, arm, and head and stay as compact as possible.
-Never disregard safety and if you ride on bad roads just make a balance between aerodynamics and stable position.
+Never disregard safety, and if you ride on bad roads, just make a balance between aerodynamics and stable position.

 13.Bike Set Up

 On your short rides, the bike set up is not so meaningful but on a long-distance bike ride, it could be crucial.
 Getting a bike which is the right size for your is the basic thing but some of the riders still disregard it.
 If you don’t understand it just go to a local bike shop ask for the perfect frame size for you and they should help you.